v-a-s-a/ricopili_bioinformatics/README.md

 # MAGMA

+Currently, MAGMA is wrapped into the postimputation tool.
+It uses Snakemake to specify and execute the MAGMA pipeline.

 ## Installation

-I would recommend using a virtual environment.
-Either `virtualev`, its relatives, or `conda`.
+The postimputation tool can

     pip install git+https://github.com/vtrubets/ricopili_bioinformatics.git

+I would recommend installing into a python virtual environment such as `virtualev` or `conda`.

 ## Running on LISA